Can You Access Texas Divorce Records?

-There are a number of reasons that someone may want to access divorce records.
+There are a number of reasons that someone may want to access the Texas divorce records.
 If you want to change your name or marry after your divorce, you will need a record of your divorce.

 You and your spouse may also want to make changes to your divorce agreement.
 This will require you to look up your divorce records.